 Now, the reason why I like this sponge mop is that it’s got a wide surface area, and it’s great for scrubbing.
 Also, this mop has no metal on it.
 So there’s nothing that can rust.
 And at the end, we can wring it out, and we can reuse it.
-Read here, how to clean ceramic tile.
+Read here how to clean ceramic tile.

 We can’t treat half of a tile because there’s a good chance you’ll see the difference.
 So what we’re going to do is go ahead and stop right here at that grout line.
-That way, we make sure that we treat it properly.
+That way, we make sure that we treat it appropriately.